A Travel Price Comparison for Families, Couples, and Backpackers Inner Hebrides vs. Heidelberg for Food, Couples, Backpackers, and Families

 Visitors will find a budding food and restaurant scene in Inner Hebrides.
 It wasn't long ago that there was a limited selection of restaurants on the islands, but these days you shouldn't have much trouble finding some Scottish classics.
 The area continues to grow its restaurant scene, which highlights regional ingredients and the local whisky distilleries.

 Heidelberg is a very popular place for nightlife.
-However, Inner Hebrides is not a destination with noteworthy nightlife.
+However, Inner Hebrides is lacking in good options for nightlife and partying.

 Heidelberg has a large number of nightlife venues.
 As a university town, you'll find a very young population and many bars, pubs, and nightclubs where you can hang out.